cekage/net.cekage.playstoreornot/README.md

 Google's PlayStore new limitation workaround
 ============================================

-  I'm disappointed when pro apps like FaceBook or DropBox displays a self-update instead of letting Google PlayStore's safe mechanism doing the update.
+  I'm disappointed when apps displays a self-update instead of letting Google PlayStore's safe mechanism doing the update.

   It seems I'm not the only one who find irresponsible the incitation of removing app installation default security.